RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 I began teaching at UNL
-after Professor Lawson invited me to come speak about my novel [*Brain Storm*](http://www.goodreads.com/book/show/15801.Brain_Storm), which was assigned reading at the time in his version of the Law and Literature course; we may read if you so desire.
+after Professor Lawson invited me to come speak about my novel [*Brain Storm*](http://www.goodreads.com/book/show/15801.Brain_Storm), which was assigned reading at the time in his version of the Law and Literature course; we may read it if you so desire.
 I have another novel which could work:
 [*White Man's Grave*](http://www.goodreads.com/book/show/15788.White_Man_s_Grave).
 It was nominated for the National Book Award long ago.